Mubassir-Ali/Mubassir-Ali/README.md

 - 👋 Hi, I’m @Mubassir-Ali
 - 👀 I’m interested in AWS
-- 🌱 I’m currently learning Full Stack Developer at MERIK SOLUTION
+- 🌱 I’m currently Working as a Full Stack Developer at MERIK SOLUTION
 - 📫 mubassir11@gmail.com to reach me

 <!---